nuxeo-sandbox/nuxeo-fontoxml/README.md

 The plugin can be configured with XML to tune its behavior when FontoXML is asking to render an asset or to create a new document from its UI (typically, a new XML or an Image)

 This is done via an XML contribution.
-The dfeault contribution is this one, we will explain the different properties below:
+The default contribution is this one, we will explain the different properties below:

 ```
 <extension target="com.nuxeo.fontoxml.FontoXMLService" point="configuration">